OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Standard supply chain management includes provenance & pedigree, verifying signatures, using package repositories, frequent patching, and using dependency verification tools.

   Links to standards:
   * 27002 Controls 5.19, 5.20, 5.21, 5.22, 5.23, 8.30.
-Gap: good coverage, with the particularity, and lacking controls on data provenance.
+Gap: covers this control fully, with said particularity, and lacking controls on data provenance.
-  * ISO/IEC AWI 5181 on Data provenance.
+  * ISO/IEC AWI 5181 (Data provenance).
 Gap: covers the data provenance aspect to complete the coverage together with the 27002 controls - provided that the provenance concerns all sensitive data and is not limited to personal data.
-  * ISO/IEC 42001 briefly mentions data provenance and refers to 5181 in section B.7.5
+  * ISO/IEC 42001 (AI management) briefly mentions data provenance and refers to 5181 in section B.7.5
   * [OpenCRE](https://www.opencre.org/cre/613-285)